Search intent in SEO: How to identify and optimize user intent

 1. Search intent helps Google understand and rank your pages:

 Google’s number one goal is satisfying search intent.
-And we’ve seen that over the years with the search engine makes efforts to better understand user queries by improving its algorithm.
+And we’ve seen that over the years as the search engine makes efforts to better understand user queries by improving its algorithm.
 With updates like Hummingbird, Rankbrain, and BERT (all of which focus on semantic search using Natural Language Processing (NLP)), Google prioritizes and ranks relevant, helpful content.

 Simply put, if your content does not serve the specific intent a user has in mind when searching, it’ll be difficult for it to rank for that specific query.